 The subject space provides an effective approach when dealing with more than two variables, e.g., multi-driver compound flooding from discharge, surge, precipitation, and wind waves.
-It is inherently difficult to illustrate 4-dimensional scatterplots, and the interactions of multiple flooding drivers cannot be visually captured by such a plot.
+It is inherently difficult to illustrate 4-D scatterplots, and the interactions of multiple flooding drivers cannot be visually captured by such a plot.
 In such cases, Euclidean geometry offers a systematic solution through pairwise analysis.
 Each pair of flood drivers can be represented as vectors in a 2-D plane, with their angular separation revealing their dependence structure.
 This pairwise projection approach allows for clear visualization and interpretation of relationships between multiple flood drivers, overcoming the limitations of multi-dimensional scatterplots while maintaining geometric intuition.

-In addition, plots such as those in Figure 2 can be a complementary tool to visualize changes in the dependence structure over time.
-If human-induced climate change is making the co-occurrence of flood drivers more likely (Wahl et al., 2015), this can be visualized by a frame with a shrinking angle $\theta$ .
-For example, Figure 3 illustrates a scatterplot of bivariate sampling where the y axis shows annual maxima still water levels at Galveston Pier 21, TX, while the x axis represents co-occurring (+/- 5 days) maxima of discharge at Buffalo Bayou which drains into Galveston Bay - data from different time periods are highlighted with different colors.
-From Figure 3 alone, it is not evident if the dependence between the two flooding drivers is getting stronger with time.
-Specifically, it appears rather hard to determine (by a mere visualization) whether the correlation coefficient from 1972-1996 is greater than that of the period from 1997-2022.
-In many times, the scatterplot fails to reveal evolving patterns of dependence.
+In addition, plots such as those in Fig. 2 can be a complementary tool to visualize changes in the dependence structure over time.
+If human-induced climate change is making the co-occurrence of flood drivers more likely (Wahl et al., 2015), this can be visualized by a frame with a shrinking angle θ .
+For example, Fig. 3 illustrates a scatterplot of bivariate sampling where the y axis shows annual maxima still-water levels at Galveston Pier 21, TX, while the x axis represents co-occurring (±5 d) maxima of discharge at Buffalo Bayou, which drains into Galveston Bay - data from different time periods are highlighted with different colors.
+From Fig. 3 alone, it is not evident if the dependence between the two flooding drivers is getting stronger with time.
+Specifically, it appears to be rather hard to determine (by a mere visualization) whether the correlation coefficient from 1972 to 1996 is greater than that of the period from 1997 to 2022.
+At many points, the scatterplot fails to reveal evolving patterns of dependence.